lbnl-science-it/scienceit-docs/docs/hpc/software/languages/python.md

     ```
     to install a python package to `~/.local` directory.
 The package libraries are usually installed in a sub-directory for each python version; for example: `~/.local/lib/python3.10/site-packages/`.

-!!! note "Choosing python modules"
+!!! note "Linear algebra backend for numpy"

-    Please note that the linear algebra backend for `numpy` in these two python modules (`python/3.11.6` and `python/3.10.12`) is the openBLAS library whereas the Anaconda distributions (`anaconda3/2024.02` and `anaconda3/2024.10`) use the Intel MKL library.
-Some linear algebra operations can be faster using `numpy` through the `anaconda3` module.
+    Please note that the linear algebra backend for `numpy` in these two python modules (`python/3.11.6` and `python/3.10.12`) is the openBLAS library.

-## Anaconda environment

-We also provide `anaconda3/2024.02` and `anaconda3/2024.10` python environments that have many popular scientific and numerical python libraries pre-installed.

-!!! info "Examples of loading anaconda3"
-    === "anaconda3/2024.02"

-        ```
-        $ module load anaconda3/2024.02
-        $ python
-        Python 3.11.7 (main, Dec 15 2023, 18:12:31) [GCC 11.2.0] on linux
-        Type "help", "copyright", "credits" or "license" for more information.
-        >>>
-        ```
-    === "anaconda3/2024.10"
-        ```
-        $ module load anaconda3/2024.10
-        $ python
-        Python 3.12.7 | packaged by Anaconda, Inc. | (main, Oct  4 2024, 13:27:36) [GCC 11.2.0] on linux
-        Type "help", "copyright", "credits" or "license" for more information.
-        ```

 Several Jupyter kernels are available to access `tensorflow` and `pytorch` conda environments from the [Jupyter server](../../openondemand/jupyter-server.md) on [Open OnDemand](../../openondemand/overview.md).
 [Click here](../../openondemand/packages-kernels.md) for more information on installing python packages and jupyter kernels for use on the Jupyter server on Open OnDemand.